 The Attributes page is used to tailor the overall interaction between Hyperfish and Active Directory user profile attributes.
-Validation formats can be created and applied across multiple attributes.
-Attributes may also be listed under custom categories in the Profile Update Page.
+To adjust the location of either a Category or Attribute, select the option and drag it to the desired location.

 The Attributes feature lists all the attributes that Hyperfish can analyze, sorted by their categories.

 Custom attributes in extended AD schemas can be added by clicking the ‘+ Add Attribute’ link.
 The name of the custom attribute is required.

 Note: Custom attributes can be deleted by clicking the ‘trash’ symbol, but core attributes will not have the option to do so.
 The default categories provided can be removed or renamed.

 Clicking on the edit button for an attribute under the ‘Actions’ column allows for modification of Display Name, Hint Text, and Format.